alexb7711/alexb7711.github.io/_posts/2020-04-30-The-C-Programming-Language-Notes.md

 categories: C
 ---

-I mostly code in C++ and never __really__ spent the time to learn the nuances of C. I recently spent some time reading through [The C Programming Language](https://www.amazon.com/dp/0131103628?tag=duckduckgo-brave-20&linkCode=osi&th=1&psc=1) and spent the time taking notes.
+I mostly code in C++ and never __really__ spent the time to learn the nuances of C. I recently read through [The C Programming Language](https://www.amazon.com/dp/0131103628?tag=duckduckgo-brave-20&linkCode=osi&th=1&psc=1) and spent the time taking notes.
 Below is what I found useful and relevant.
 All diagrams and code snippets are from [The C Programming Language](https://www.amazon.com/dp/0131103628?tag=duckduckgo-brave-20&linkCode=osi&th=1&psc=1).

 # Types, Operators, and Expressions
 ## Constants